Leyden jar: Further developments

-The Swedish physicist, chemist and meteorologist, Torbern Bergman translated much of Benjamin Franklin's writings on electricity into German and continued to study electrostatic properties.
+The Swedish physicist, chemist, and meteorologist Torbern Bergman translated much of Benjamin Franklin's writings on electricity into German and continued to study electrostatic properties.

-Starting in late 1756, Franz Aepinus, in a complicated interaction of cooperation and independent work with Johan Wilcke, developed an "air condenser", a variation on the Leyden jar, by using air rather than glass as the dielectric.
+Starting in late 1756, Franz Aepinus, in a complicated combination of independent work and collaboration with Johan Wilcke, developed an "air condenser", a variation on the Leyden jar, by using air rather than glass as the dielectric.
 This functioning apparatus, without glass, created a problem for Benjamin Franklin's explanation of the Leyden jar, which maintained that the charge was located in the glass.

-Beginning in the late 18th century it was used in the Victorian medical field of electrotherapy to treat a variety of diseases by electric shock.
-By the middle of the 19th century, the Leyden jar had become common enough for writers to assume their readers knew of and understood its basic operation.
-Around the turn of the century it began to be widely used in spark-gap transmitters and medical electrotherapy equipment.
-By the early 20th century, improved dielectrics and the need to reduce their size and undesired inductance and resistance for use in the new technology of radio caused the Leyden jar to evolve into the modern compact form of capacitor.

 Design

 A typical design consists of a glass jar with conducting tin foil coating the inner and outer surfaces.
 The foil coatings stop short of the mouth of the jar, to prevent the charge from arcing between the foils.
 A metal rod electrode projects through the nonconductive stopper at the mouth of the jar, electrically connected by some means (usually a hanging chain) to the inner foil, to allow it to be charged.
 The jar is charged by an electrostatic generator, or other source of electric charge, connected to the inner electrode while the outer foil is grounded.
 The inner and outer surfaces of the jar store equal but opposite charges.

 The original form of the device is just a glass bottle partially filled with water, with a metal wire passing through a cork closing it.
 The role of the outer plate is provided by the hand of the experimenter.
 Soon John Bevis found (in 1747) that it was possible to coat the exterior of the jar with metal foil, and he also found that he could achieve the same effect by using a plate of glass with metal foil on both sides.
 These developments inspired William Watson in the same year to have a jar made with a metal foil lining both inside and outside, dropping the use of water.

 Early experimenters (such as Benjamin Wilson in 1746) reported that the thinner the dielectric and the greater the surface, the greater the charge that could be accumulated.

 Further developments in electrostatics revealed that the dielectric material was not essential, but increased the storage capability (capacitance) and prevented arcing between the plates.
 Two plates separated by a small distance also act as a capacitor, even in a vacuum.